swaptacular/swpt_accounts/protocol.rst

 2. If the specified prepared transfer does not exist, the message MUST be ignored.

-.. [#] Server implementations MAY impose additional restrictions on the format and the content of this string, as long as these restictions are precisely defined, and known in advance.
+.. [#message-limitations] Server implementations MAY impose additional restrictions on the format and the content of this string, as long as these restictions are precisely defined, and known in advance.

-.. [#] Server implementations MAY impose additional restrictions on this value, as long as these restictions are precisely defined, and known in advance.
+.. [#flags-limitations] Server implementations MAY impose additional restrictions on this value, as long as these restictions are precisely defined, and known in advance.

-.. [#] When ``committed_amount`` is zero, this would be a no-op.
+.. [#commit] When ``committed_amount`` is zero, this would be a no-op.
   When the commit is successful, an `AccountChange`_ message, and `AccountTransfer`_ messages will be triggered eventually as well.

-.. [#] Note that ``committed_amount`` can be smaller that
+.. [#unlock-amount] Note that ``committed_amount`` can be smaller that ``sender_locked_amount``.
-  ``sender_locked_amount``.